dpe22/SpeechAnalysis/MFCC/README.md

 # What next
-Apply random Poisson distribution filter on MFCC for mimic Muscular Degradation(training data set)

-CNN-ResNet50: try feeding MFCC to ML for training
+CNN-ResNet18: try feeding MFCC to ML for training using cough against covid